Joint Independent Governance and Risk Audit Committee members

 All JIGRAC members are expected to attend five meetings per year, as well as training day upon appointment.
 You will serve one term of three years with the option to serve a second term.

-This is a voluntary role.
-However, there are certain allowances provided including £300 per meeting plus milage.
+This is a voluntary role with allowances provided per meeting.

-If you are interested in applying for this role, please submit a CV no longer than two pages in length, together with a supporting letter.
-This should indicate why you are interested in this role and highlight your skills and experience in respect of requirements of the role, as detailed on the website.
+If you are interested in applying for this role, please submit a CV no longer than two pages in length, with a covering letter.
+This should indicate why you are interested in this role and show your knowledge of governance, risk assessing, and audit.
 These should then be emailed to [email protected].